Home Birth & Birth at The Coit House

 While most women who prepare for natural childbirth outside of the hospital go on to do so, some women will develop risks or desires during pregnancy or labor that make hospital birth more appropriate.
-In this case, Fika Midwifery has privileges at area hospitals, including Oishei Children’s Hospital, so that a transfer of care can occur.
-In most cases, a midwife will be able to continue your care in the hospital setting.
+In this case, while we do not have admitting privileges at area hospitals, we are able to help facilitate a safe transfer of care.

 Similarly, if an urgent complication develops at home, such as a postpartum hemorrhage or a baby that requires assistance breathing after birth, the midwife is prepared with much of the same emergency medications and supplies that are found in the hospital.